finefn/finefn/README.md

 Hey!
 I'm Fine :)
 I'm a Procoder and a self taught developer

-👨‍💻 I’m currently working on Cheats
+👨‍💻 I’m currently working on StarFN

 📚 I’m currently learning everything about c++ 😅